Accredited Online MBA in Accounting

 Description: General overview of income tax laws as they relate to partnerships, corporations, fiduciaries, estates and trusts, gifts, and tax research and planning.

-Wayne State's Business degree programs are accredited by the International Accreditation Council for Business Education and comply with high principles of excellence.
+Wayne State's Business degree programs are accredited by the International Accreditation Council for Business Education (IACBE) and comply with high principles of excellence.

 Our IACBE accreditation